Direct Counterfactual Communication with Single Photons: Abstract

 \section{Abstract}

-Intuition in our everyday life gives rise to a belief that information exchanged between remote parties has to be carried by physical particles.
-Surprisingly, by recent theoretical studies\cite{Zubairy:counterfactualQC:2013}, quantum mechanics allows counterfactual communication even without actual transmission of physical particles.
-The mystery of counterfactual communication stems from a (non-intuitive) fundamental concept in quantum mechanics --- wave-particle duality.
-All particles can be fully described by wave functions.
-To determine whether a light appears in a channel, one is referring to the amplitude of its wave function; whereas in counterfactual communication, the information is carried by the phase part of the wave function.
-Using a single photon source, we experimentally demonstrate counterfactual communication and successfully transfer a monochrome bitmap from one location to another by employing a nested version of the quantum Zeno effect.
-Besides of its fundamental interest, our experimental scheme is applicable to other quantum technologies, such as imaging and state preparation.
+Intuition from our everyday lives gives rise to the belief that information exchanged between remote parties is carried by physical particles.
+Surprisingly, in a recent theoretical study [Salih H, et al. (2013) Phys.
+Rev. Lett.
+110:170502], quantum mechanics was found to allows for communication even without the \emph{actual} transmission of physical particles.
+From the viewpoint of communication, this mystery stems from a (non-intuitive) fundamental concept in quantum mechanics --- wave-particle duality.
+All particles can be described fully by wave functions.
+To determine whether light appears in a channel, one refers to the amplitude of its wave function.
+However, in counterfactual communication, information is carried by the phase part of the wave function.
+Using a single-photon source, we experimentally demonstrate the counterfactual communication and successfully transfer a monochrome bitmap from one location to another by employing a nested version of the quantum Zeno effect.